Skip to main content

 Who should pay the premium: Only if Swiss privacy laws and zero-knowledge encryption are critical requirements for your threat model.

 Why not: There is no password recovery.
 Forgetting your password means permanent data loss.
-If you don't use a password manager or have a history of password recovery requests, Tresorit is too risky.
+If you don't use a password manager or have a history of needing password recovery, Tresorit may not be a good fit.

 Why not: Tresorit focuses on security over ecosystem breadth.
 Limited integrations compared to: